Skip to main content

 If the school restrooms don’t have trash receptacles in the stalls where they can easily throw away their pediatric cathing supplies, they’ll have to use the main trash can in the restroom.

 This doesn’t mean that their privacy has to be compromised.
-Send them to school with the amount of disposal bags they need along with their daily supplies.
+Send them to school with the amount of disposal bags they need and daily supplies.
 Simple paper lunch bags may do the trick.

 Some closed system catheters include a separate bag for discreet disposal.
 Ask our Product Specialists about which options might be right for your child.